knatarajan-lab/cehrgpt_tutorials/README.md

 ### PySpark Environment Configuration

 CEHR-GPT leverages Apache Spark for efficient large-scale data processing.
+Before configuring Spark, ensure you have Java 8 or Java 11 installed on your system, as PySpark requires one of these Java versions to function properly.
+You can verify your Java installation by running `java -version` in your terminal.

 Configure your Spark environment with the following settings:

 ```shell
 # Set Spark home directory